Dry Skin Care Guide: Causes, Daily Routine and Hydration Tips

 Mistakes to Avoid

-- Skipping moisturiser because it feels heavy instead of switching to a better texture
+- Skipping moisturiser because the texture feels heavy instead of switching to a better formula.

 When to Consult a Professional

 If dryness becomes painful, cracked, or severe, it is best to seek medical advice.
-Some skin conditions require prescription treatment.
+Some skin conditions need prescription treatment rather than only cosmetic care.

 Final Thoughts

 Dry skin is not a weakness.
-It simply requires extra care and protection.
-Instead of only adding moisture, focus on keeping it locked in.
-Choose nourishing formulas.
-Avoid harsh habits.
-Maintain consistency.
+It simply needs extra care and protection.
+Instead of only adding moisture, focus on helping the skin keep that moisture in.

 Should I wash my face in the morning if my skin is very dry?

 If your skin feels very dry in the morning, you can rinse with lukewarm water or use a very gentle cleanser.
-The goal is to refresh your skin without stripping natural oils.
-If cleansing makes you feel tight, keep it minimal and focus on moisturising.
+The goal is to refresh the skin without stripping natural oils.

 Can I use hyaluronic acid if my skin is dry?